Get insider access

 5. Best Budget Bluetooth Razer Headphones

 If you want something more wallet-friendly, check out the Razer Opus X Wireless.
-These headphones look similar to the Razer Barracuda Pro Wireless and are similarly comfortable, well-built, and come in various colorways.
-However, their features don't offer quite the same level of performance.
+These headphones look similar to the Razer Barracuda Pro Wireless and are comfortable and well-built and come in various colorways.
+However, they don't offer quite the same level of performance.
 They have a somewhat neutral sound profile with a bump in the high bass to add extra warmth to your audio, but if you prefer a different sound, their companion app has EQ presets to help you customize them.
 They're also a good choice if you like to play games on your mobile device and want wireless headphones that don't create audio syncing issues.
 With their 'Gaming Mode,' they provide a low-latency connection with iOS and Android devices.

 The manufacturer advertises them to last for roughly 30 hours off a single charge, but we measured 68 hours of continuous battery life, so they'll easily last through long trips.
 Unfortunately, they don't have an AUX port, so you don't have the option to use them passively if the battery dies.
 Their ANC feature also struggles to block out bass-range noise like rumbling bus and plane engines, which is disappointing if you're looking for headphones to use during a trip or for your daily commute.
 On the plus side, they do a great job isolating you from sounds like ambient chatter or a humming computer fan.